ssddanbrown/inlets/README.md

 * ["See how Inlets helped me to expose my local endpoints for my homelab that sits behind a Carrier-Grade NAT"](https://twitter.com/ruanbekker/status/1161399537417801728)

 > Note: add a PR to send your story or use-case, I'd love to hear from you.

+See [ADOPTERS.md](./ADOPTERS.md) for what companies are doing with inlets today.

 ## Get started